kyamagu/js-graph-annotator/README.md

     annotator.setEdgeAttributes([index,] { attribute: value, ... })

-The first argument is an index of the edge.
+The first argument is the index of the edge.
 When omitted, attributes are set to all edges.

 There are two attributes.